eddmann/eddmann.github.io/_posts/2022/2022-03-25-can-you-name-that-aws-service.md

 I have always been amazed by the sheer amount of services AWS offers.
 Although I spend a lot of time working within AWS, I am always surprised to find yet another service that I did not know existed.
 Better still, is with each new service comes an associated new service icon.
-This is why I thought it would be interesting (and somewhat educational) to build a small trivia game which quiz's you on AWS service icons.
+This is why I thought it would be interesting (and somewhat educational) to build a small trivia game which quizzes you on AWS service icons.

 <!--more-->